viccon/sturdyc/README.md

 ```

 The number of refreshes went from **9** to **3**.
 Imagine what a batch size of
-50 would could do for your applications performance!
+50 could do for your applications performance!

 There is more information about this in the section about metrics, but for our
-production applications we're also using the caches `WithMetrics` option so
+production applications we're also using the `WithMetrics` option so that we
-that we can monitor how well our refreshes are performing:
+can monitor how well our refreshes are performing:

 <img width="941" alt="Screenshot 2024-05-04 at 12 38 04" src="https://github.com/viccon/sturdyc/assets/12787673/b1359867-f1ef-4a09-8c75-d7d2360726f1">
-> This chart shows the batch sizes for our coalesced refreshes.
+This chart shows the batch sizes for our coalesced refreshes.

 <img width="940" alt="Screenshot 2024-05-04 at 12 38 20" src="https://github.com/viccon/sturdyc/assets/12787673/de7f00ee-b14d-443b-b69e-91e19665c252">
-> This chart shows the average batch size of our refreshes for two different data sources
+This chart shows the average batch size of our refreshes for two different data sources

 The entire example is available [here.](https://github.com/viccon/sturdyc/tree/main/examples/buffering)